MagedSaeed/Hybrid-SC-Algorithm/README.md

 ```

-#Liscence
+# Liscence

-This implementation is under MIT liscense
+This implementation is under MIT liscense.

 # Contribution